What is overwintering? The key to keeping your plants alive despite the cold

 (Image credit: Getty Images/Jacky Parker Photography)

-Of course, when it comes to plants like potted geraniums, the easiest way to overwinter them is to make like the Scandis and bring them inside for coddling during the colder months.
+Of course, when it comes to overwintering geraniums and other potted plants, the easiest way to overwinter them is to make like the Scandis and bring them inside for coddling during the colder months.

-Finally, we'd have failed to answer the big 'What is overwintering?' question if we didn't tell you when to begin the process.
+Finally, we'd have failed to answer the big 'What is overwintering?' question if we didn't tell you when to begin the process and start getting your garden ready for winter.

 'To know when to start overwintering your plants, keep an eye on the weather forecast,' says Rob.
 'Once overnight temperatures drop below 10-12°C, tender plants will need some protection.'